 Hi!
-I'm Andy McClelland, in my late 60s and I live in southern England.
+I'm Andy McClelland, just turned the big 70, and I live in southern England.
 For more years than I care to remember I have been a keen fell- and trail-walker.
 Initially most of my fellwalking was done in the beautiful Lake District in north-west England, but in 2005 I discovered the Bernese Oberland in Switzerland and have been making an annual pilgrimage there ever since.
 Specifically to the delightful Hotel Seiler Au Lac, in the village of Bönigen on the shores of Lake Brienz, just outside Interlaken.

 From here not only are there glorious views of the lake and surrounding mountains, but also there is easy access to Interlaken which is the gateway to the superb Swiss transport system that serves the area.
 Buses, trains, lake steamers, and cable cars etc all travel punctually to hundreds of amazing and remote destinations!